suruchiMS/classified/README.md

-# classified this is online advertisement website
+# classified This is an online advertisement website